ing-bank/lion/packages/overlays/README.md

 - lion-overlay web component:

   - Show content when clicking the invoker
-  - Respond to overlay-close event in the slot="content" element, to close the content
   - Have a `.config` object to set or update the OverlayController's configuration

 - [**OverlaysManager**](./docs/OverlaysManager.md), a global repository keeping track of all different types of overlays